(May 1940)

 In Guam (Table of Contents: 9)

-Spark Stevens / comic story / 8 pages (report information)
+"Spark" Stevens of the Navy / comic story / 8 pages (report information)

 Script